lareza-farhan-wanaghi/dicoding-microservices-submission-3/readme.md

    kubectl port-forward svc/istio-ingressgateway -n istio-system 80:80
    ```

-6. Execute the following command to send 10 POST requests to the order service application and test the application:
+6. Execute the following command to send ten POST requests to the order service application and test the application:
    ```bash
    for i in {1..10}; do
      curl -X POST -H "Content-Type: application/json" -d '{